Torna alla panoramica

 Interventi esaminati (p. es. medicamento, terapia, campagna) (Fonte di dati: BASEC)

 Mit kurzen Befragungen vor und während der Behandlung wollen wir ausserdem etwas über die Lebensqualität der Patientinnen und Patienten erfahren.
-Nach Therapieende möchte die Studienleitung bis zu fünf Jahre lang Informationen über den Gesundheitszustand der Patientinnen und Patienten sammeln.
+Nach Therapieende möchte die Studienleitung fünf Jahre lang Informationen über den Gesundheitszustand der Patientinnen und Patienten sammeln.
 Dies geschieht bei den üblicherweise geplanten Nachsorgeuntersuchungen.

 Interventions (Fonte di dati: WHO)